cruxprotocol/js-sdk/README.md

         1. Subdomain Registrar Information
         2. BNS(BlockStack Name Service) Node
         3. Currency symbol map of your wallet
     - To help you get started, you can use `cruxdev` as the value which is already configured for our dev test users.
 It has 5 pre-registered crypto symbols for a fast start.
-You can contact us at telegram channel t.me/cruxpay_integration for registration of your own walletClientName.
+You can contact us at [telegram](t.me/cruxpay_integration) channel for registration of your own walletClientName.

 Example below shows how to a cruxClient instance.
 Note that all [SDK Operation](#sdk-operation) can oly be run after `.init()` is called.
 ```javascript